-I’ve recently turned a spare Raspberry Pi single-board computer into an ‘always-on’ usenet machine for downloading and unpacking .nzb files.
+I’ve recently turned a spare Raspberry Pi into a usenet crawler for downloading and unpacking .nzb files.
 If you’re not too sure what they are, this guide probably isn’t for you…

 What you need